1. NHS Sickle Cell and Thalassaemia Screening Programme

 3.1 Example of a screening failsafe process

-Do you check that you have her results within eight working days as per national standards?
+Do you check that you have her results within 8 working days as per national standards?

-Do you follow up with the screening laboratory if you don’t have a result within eight working days?
+Do you follow up with the screening laboratory if you don’t have a result within 8 working days?

 Or do you simply wait until her next appointment which might be around 16 weeks?

 Let’s assume her blood sample taken at 8 weeks was lost and never arrived in the laboratory.
-If you only checked her results before her 16 weeks appointment you would have lost 8 weeks in putting it right and delay any potential intervention she may need.
+If you only checked her results before her appointment at 16 weeks you would have lost 8 weeks and delayed any potential intervention she may need.
 Consider what would happen if she was found to be HIV positive on subsequent screening.